Shelter-in-place hotels reduce ER visits among frequent visitors

 After implementing its SIP hotel program, San Francisco saw a 3.5% decrease in overall homelessness since the start of the pandemic, and a 15% drop in unsheltered homelessness, which refers to people who sleep outside rather than in a shelter or other temporary housing.

-The study on the emergency intervention supports the idea that providing "non-congregate shelter," meaning individual rooms, with on-site health services can alleviate overwhelmed medical systems while meeting the housing and health needs of residents, said.
+The study on the emergency intervention supports the idea that providing “non-congregate shelter,” meaning individual rooms, with on-site health services can alleviate overwhelmed medical systems while meeting the housing and health needs of residents, said Raven.

 Now, San Francisco is in the process of winding down its hotel program and moving residents into other forms of housing.